zodf0055980/Yuan-fuzz/README.md

   Written and maintained by zodf0055980 <zodf0055980@gmail.com>
   Based on American Fuzzy Lop by Michal Zalewski
 ```
+## Why I do this?
+There are a lot of command line arguments in the common binary, but common fuzzer only runs with one command line argument, so it cannot find some errors through the special command line.
+For instance, in CVE-2020-27843 I found, it have out of bound read with 8 argv and crafted input.
+Therefore, I made a fuzzer that can generate argv at runtime.

 ## Technology
 Yuan-fuzz is a fuzzer implementing a technique to generate argv in addition fuzzing stage named arg_gen.
 It can help to fuzz binary target that has a lot of argv can use.

-And I also use k-means clustering to the group in the seed pool to improve seed selection likes [k-means-AFL](https://github.com/zodf0055980/k-means-AFL).
+It also can use k-means clustering to the group in the seed pool to improve seed selection, just like the [k-means-AFL](https://github.com/zodf0055980/k-means-AFL) I made.

-## Notice
+## TODO
-We not implement with master and slave mode.
-Welcome to your PR.
+- We not implement with master and slave mode.
+- Cannot use ` -i -` to resume fuzzer.
+- Allow use other format to write argv info file, likes json
+- Release English paper, I did in traditional Chinese now.

+I will try to fix it.

 ## Usage
 Install [libxml2](http://xmlsoft.org/downloads.html) first.